-For today, tomorrow, and Thursday, I’ll be exploring pioneers.
-Today I’m focusing on the different kinds of pioneers in our family histories, for as we do family history research, we find fascinating stories of pioneering.
+As we learn about the pioneers of history, I decided to focus on a different kinds of pioneers in our family histories today.
+As we do personal family history research, we find fascinating stories of pioneering.

 Merriam-Webster defines pioneer as follows: